Welcome to USFSM!

 Step 3:.Register for your Newly Admitted Student Appointment here.
 (For instructions, see below)

 Step 4: Complete both the General Session and Newly Admitted Student Appointment

 Step 6: Register for courses!
 You will register for your courses in OASIS.
 You can either register from home once you have completed the steps, above, or immediately following the in-person Orientation.

 If you do not submit the required immunization information, you will NOT be able to register for courses.

-You are welcome to complete your Newly Admitted Student Appointment with your advisor before or after you complete the online Orientation session, but keep in mind that you must complete both the online Orientation session and the Newly Admitted Student Appointment before you will receive a registration appointment time (a registration appointment time designates the date and time at which you may begin registering for classes).
+You are welcome to complete your Newly Admitted Student Appointment with your advisor before or after you complete the online Orientation session, but keep in mind that you must complete both the online Orientation session and the Newly Admitted Student Appointment before you will receive a registration appointment time (a registration appointment time designates the date and time at which you may begin registering for classes online).
 Assignment of a registration appointment time can take up to two business days to process, so be sure to complete your Newly Admitted Student Appointment and online Orientation session as soon as possible.

 Newly Admitted Student Appointments

-- Discuss the policies of your college
+- Discuss the policies and requirements of your major

 - Assist with holds that may impede registration

 - Discuss how to register for classes and submit permits (if applicable)